 How do we typically use or share your health information?

 We typically use or share your health information in the following ways:

 For Treatment: We may use your health information to provide you with medical treatment or services.
 For example, your health information will be disclosed to the nurses who participate in your care.
-We may disclose your health information to another oncologist for the purpose of a consultation.
 We may also disclose your health information to your physician or another health care provider to be sure those parties have all the information necessary to diagnose and treat you.

 For Payment: We may use and disclose your health information to others so they will pay us or reimburse you for your treatment.
 For example, a bill may be sent to you, your insurance company, or a third-party payer.
 The bill may contain information that identifies you, your diagnosis, and treatment or supplies used in the course of treatment.
 We may share your health information with pharmaceutical company patient assistance programs and patient support organizations in order to assist you in obtaining payment for your care or payment for certain parts of your care.

 For Health Care Operations: We may use and disclose your health information in order to support our business activities.
 For example, we may use your health information for quality assessment activities, training of medical students, necessary credentialing, and for other essential activities.
 We may ask you to sign your name to a sign-in sheet at the registration desk and we may call your name in the waiting room when we call you for your appointment.
 We may disclose your health information to a third party that performs services, such as billing and collection, on our behalf.
 In these cases, we will enter into a written agreement with the third party to ensure they protect the privacy of your health information.